Decay of spin helices in XXZ quantum spin chains with single-ion anisotropy: Spin-helix amplitude decay

 The time dependence of the amplitude $A$ for $Q$ close to $\tilde{Q}$ and $\Delta = 0.5$ is shown in more detail in Fig.~\ref{fig:decay_closeup}(a).
 After an initial quadratic decrease in accordance with Eq.~\eqref{eq:decay_2ndO}, the amplitude $A(t)$ stabilizes for a short time before it decreases further with almost constant slope.
 This is quite different from the model without single-ion anisotropy, which does not exhibit a slowdown of the decay at intermediate times~\cite{PhysRevB.107.235408,PhysRevLett.132.220404,XYZHelicesScars}.
 Increasing the spin from $S=1$ to $S=2$ induces a considerably slower decrease at long times and shifts the wave number of slowest decay $\tilde{Q}$ toward smaller values.
 In the classical limit $S \rightarrow \infty$ the spin helix becomes stable for all $Q$, and $A(t) = 1$.

 The spin helices appear to be more stable for wave numbers $\tilde{Q}$ near zero.
 This is shown in Fig.~\ref{fig:decay_closeup}(b) for model parameters $\Delta = 1.2$ and $D=-0.5$, corresponding to a minimal decay at $Q / \pi \simeq 0.06 $.
 A possible explanation is that the long-time decrease of the amplitude is amplified by the Dzyaloshinskii-Moriya interaction in $\hat{H}_Q$, Eq.~\eqref{eq:ham_transformed}, which scales with $\sin(Q)$ and is therefore suppressed for long wavelengths.
+This is supported in Sec.~\ref{sec:spinwave} by a spin-wave model and the numerical results in Fig.~\ref{fig:Qshift}.